IJSComplexMatter/dtmm/doc/tutorial.rst

    >>> linear_rgb
    array([0.99988402, 1.00003784, 0.99996664])

 Because we have used a D65 specter data to compute the XYZ tristimulus values, the resulting RGB equals full brightness white color [1,1,1] (small deviation comes from the numerical precision of the XYZ2RGB color matrix transform).
 Note that Color matrices in the standard are defined for 8bit transformation.
 When converting float values to unsigned integer (8bit mode), these values have to be multiplied with 255 and clipped to a range of [0,255].
-Finally, we have to apply sRGB gamma curve to have this linear data ready to display on a sRGB monitor.
+Finally, we have to apply the sRGB gamma curve to have this linear data ready to display on an sRGB monitor.

 .. doctest::